mahasnehr/linguistic-summarization/README.md

-# Emotion Label Enhancement with Fuzzy Signature Inference System
+# Intuitionistic Fuzzy Approach for Emotion Analysis Enhancement
 In this work we propose a data-driven approach based on NN, without relying heavily on human help.
 We will develop a general framework for single-document summarization.
 We will train the models on large scale corpora containing thousands of document-summary pairs.

 ## Author : Ruba ALMahasneh